 Board of Regents Policy Manual, Sections 220.127.116.11 and 18.104.22.168

 Minimum employment qualifications for all academic ranks within the Institute shall be:

-- Desirable personal qualities judged on the basis of personal interview, complete biographical data, and recommendations
+Desirable personal qualities judged on the basis of personal interview, complete biographical data, and recommendations, and

 Evidence of current academic credentials (or equivalents) shall be maintained by the Institute for all Faculty members, including any part time, temporary, or visiting instructors.